Now you don’t have to panic when your billiard ball needs a cleaning. Learn how to clean billiard balls from us and make sure you do a thorough job.

-The Billiard balls may seem tough and almighty but they are not, over time dirt and dust that that’s been stuck on the balls will reduce the original time span with the billiard balls.
-Its probably going to be hard to believe at first but its facts and something that was proven by billiard balls testers over the world.
-The next thing that you are going to see is that the color on the balls will start to fade.
+The Billiard balls may seem tough and almighty but they are not, over time dirt and dust that’s been stuck on the balls will reduce the original time span with the billiard balls.
+It’s probably going to be hard to believe at first but it’s facts and something that was proven by billiard ball testers over the world.
+The next thing that you are going to see is that the colour of the balls will start to fade.

 Just imagine you and the gang went out to get a few practice games out and you swing across a pool table with some washed-up billiard balls.
 This sure will automatically brake the mood of the player and you will subconsciously not give it your best performance so it messes with your skills as a mental thing as well.

-Last and most important, if your pool balls are not clean on a monthly bases it can and will give you some unbalance movements.
-Your ball plays will be rolling in an irregular movement and that can bothersome as a pool player playing.
+Last and most important, if your pool balls are not cleaned on a monthly bases they can and will give you some unbalance movements.
+Your ball plays will be rolling in an irregular movement and that can be bothersome as a pool player playing.
 Dirt on your pool balls will also reduce the power from the cue ball hitting the objective billiard balls, there is so much wrong that can and will take place that most would not even think about.

-The balls can be soaked in a bucket or sink in the warm water for at least 5 -10minutes max then starts to selectively clean the billiard balls with your cleaning rag or towel but it must be dried with a soft microfiber towel.
+The balls can be soaked in a bucket or sink in warm water for at least 5 -10 minutes max then starts to selectively clean the billiard balls with your cleaning rag or towel but they must be dried with a soft microfiber towel.
 Drying the billiard balls with a microfiber towel won’t leave any lint or dust on the balls.
 Don’t let the big-name trick you, these are the rags or towels we use to clean our car glasses on a daily bases.